 There are 5 basic filters we should understand in audio.
-Envelope filters will typically use [the first] 3 of the following so I’ll give a bit more explaination of the first 3 in the paragraphs below.
+Envelope filters will typically use [the first] 3 of the following, so I'll give a bit more explanation of the first 3 in the paragraphs below.
 The 5 filter types are:

 The high-pass filter is perhaps the most commonly-used pass-type filter in mixing.

 High-pass filters “pass” the high-frequencies above their cutoff frequency while progressively attenuating frequencies below the cut-off frequency.
 In other words, high-pass filters remove low-frequency content from an audio signal below a defined cut-off point.